livedexperienceproject/lived-experience-site/README.md

-# Lived Experience Project
+# discoverlexproject.com

-This repo contains the guts (and spirit) of `discoverlexproject.com`.
+The heart and soul (and code) of the Lived Experience Project website.